Blog > Amazon > Amazon Fulfilled By Merchant 101: Everything You Ever Wanted to Know

 Advantages of Amazon Fulfilled By Merchant

 • Total control of your business: Since you’re responsible for inventory storage and management, as well as picking, packing, and shipping, you can offer flexible options and include custom branding.
+You can also work with a logistics partner that can facilitate everything on your behalf, including customized packaging.

 • Relationship building: With total control over your business, you can provide more personalized customer experiences.